-- The intrinsic function precision (x) for real or complex x returns the number of significant decimal digits. - Write a module which defines the kind constant for single, double and quadruple real precision - To gain confidence: write a small program to print out range and huge values for these kinds - Something going wrong?
+- The intrinsic function precision (x) for real or complex x returns the number of significant decimal digits. - Write a module which defines the kind constant for single, double and quadruple real precision - To gain confidence: write a small program to print out range and huge values for these kinds - Beware:

-- The intrinsic function precision (x) for real or complex x returns the number of significant decimal digits. - Write a module which defines the kind constant for single, double and quadruple real precision - To gain confidence: write a small program to print out range and huge values for these kinds - Something going wrong? - GNU Fortran compiler, up to release 4.5, lacks support for the quad-precision - If you are using Linux, load the most recent GNU compiler version and try again: module load gnu
+- The intrinsic function precision (x) for real or complex x returns the number of significant decimal digits. - Write a module which defines the kind constant for single, double and quadruple real precision - To gain confidence: write a small program to print out range and huge values for these kinds - Beware: - GNU Fortran compiler, up to release 4.5, may lack support for the quad-precision - Check the compiler and the version you are using: gfortran -v - And possibly load a recent version: module av